vercel/serve-handler/README.md

 ### etag (Boolean)

-HTTP response headers will contain an [`ETag`][etag] response header, in addition to the [`Last-Modified`][last-modified] header.
+HTTP response headers will contain an [`ETag`][etag] response header instead of a [`Last-Modified`][last-modified] header.
 Opt-in because calculating the hash value may be computationally expensive for large files.

 Sending an `ETag` header is disabled by default and can be enabled like this: